fonk-apps/fonk-examples/guestbook/faas/kubeless/nodejs/Readme.md

 kubectl edit ingress guestbook
 ```

-This will launch a `vi` session with the configuration being used by K8S to manage this ingress.
+This will launch a `vi` session with the configuration being used by Kubernetes to manage this ingress.
 On the `host` line that lists the `*.xip.io` entry with the incorrect IP address, change it to reflect the correct IP address, which can be found in the `ingress:ip` entry at the end of the file.
 After saving and exiting, you should now see:

 ```bash
 $ kubectl get ingress